awcodify/sysctl-theme/_posts/2025-05-13-customizing-your-arsxy-theme.md

 ---
 layout: post
-title: "Customizing Your Sysctl Theme"
+title: "Customizing Your Arsxy Theme"
-description: "Learn how to personalize and extend your Sysctl Jekyll theme with custom styles, layouts, and features"
+description: "Learn how to personalize and extend your Arsxy Jekyll theme with custom styles, layouts, and features"
 categories: Tutorial
 tags: jekyll customization theme-development
 author: Awcodify
 ---

-This guide will help you customize your Sysctl theme installation to match your personal or brand identity.
-Sysctl is designed to be flexible and easy to modify, even if you're not an experienced developer.
+This guide will help you customize your Arsxy theme installation to match your personal or brand identity.
+Arsxy is designed to be flexible and easy to modify, even if you're not an experienced developer.

 <!--more-->

 ## Getting Started with Customization

-Sysctl theme is built with simplicity and flexibility in mind.
+Arsxy theme is built with simplicity and flexibility in mind.
 You can customize nearly every aspect of the theme without touching the core files, making it easier to update in the future.

 ## Basic Configuration Options